openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 In both cases, the OP MUST NOT return an error to the RP.

+### Omitting Elements

-As above, if an element is to be omitted that is required for a valid response, its parent elements MUST be omitted as well, recursively until the response is valid.
+If an element is to be omitted according to the rules above, but is required for a valid response, its parent element MUST be omitted as well.
+This process MUST be repeated until the response is valid.

 ### Error Handling